Rayffer/personalportfolio/C#/Rayffer.PersonalPortfolio/Rayffer.PersonalPortfolio.ColorManipulatorForm/Readme.md

 * Color rotation.
 * Color multiplication.
 * Color offsetting.
-* Alpha multiplication
+* Alpha multiplication.
-* Alpha offsetting
+* Alpha offsetting.

 All color multiplications are done on the red, green and blue axis.